-Gibraltar is a leading manufacturer and distributor of products for the building and industrial markets.
-Our products provide structural and architectural enhancements for residential homes, low-rise retail, other commercial and professional buildings, industrial plants, bridges and a wide variety of other structures.
-These products include ventilation products, mail storage solutions including mailboxes and package delivery products, rain dispersion products and accessories, bar grating, expanded metal, metal lath and expansion joints and structural bearings.
-We believe Gibraltar has strong brand recognition in these product categories which provides us with product leadership positions.
-We serve customers throughout North America, Europe, Asia, and Central and South America including major home improvement retailers, distributors and contractors.
-As March 31, 2013, we operated 44 facilities in 21 states, Canada, England and Germany, giving us a broad platform for just-in-time delivery and support to our customers.
+Gibraltar is a leading manufacturer and distributor of products that provide structural and architectural enhancements for residential homes, low-rise retail, other commercial and professional buildings, industrial plants, bridges and a wide-variety of other structures.

+We serve customers primarily throughout North America and Europe.
+Our customers include major home improvement retailers, wholesalers, and industrial distributors and contractors.
+As of March 31, 2015, we operated 42 facilities in 22 states, Canada, England, and Germany, giving us a base of operations to provide customer support, delivery, service and quality to a number of regional and national customers and providing us with manufacturing and distribution efficiencies in North America, as well as a presence in the European market.